-The Arrowhead Woods Architectural Committee is a California Nonprofit Mutual Benefit Corporation with broad powers dating from 1923 to enforce the covenants, conditions and restrictions (CC&Rs) attached to all properties in Arrowhead Woods.
+The Arrowhead Woods Architectural Committee is a California Nonprofit Public Benefit Corporation with broad powers dating from 1923 to enforce the covenants, conditions and restrictions (CC&Rs) attached to all properties in Arrowhead Woods.
 Arrowhead Woods consists of 4,886 acres of land surrounding Lake Arrowhead.
 The land is divided into approximately 10,000 parcels.

 Our purpose, and yours, should be to maintain the quality of design, certain minimum living space requirements, attractiveness, individuality, harmony with surrounding houses, energy conservation, and many other factors, which protect and enhance property values in Arrowhead Woods.